History, tourist information, and nearby accommodation

 Mackintosh's patron was Wenman Joseph Bassett-Lowke, a successful manufacturer of toy models.
 Samples of his model collection are on display on the upper floor.

-History of the House78 Derngate is a brick house built around 1815 by William Mobbs as investment property.
+78 Derngate is a brick house built around 1815 by William Mobbs as an investment property.
 It was re-decorated and extended by Macintosh in 1916-17.
-The Bassett-Lowkes occupied it as their main residence until 1926 when it was sold or let to a succession of private tenants until 1964, when the Northampton School for Girls took took over the property but when the school decided to sell it in 1996 it was purchased by the Borough Council, who, in turn, leased it to 78 Derngate Northampton Trust to restore and operate as a museum and exhibition space.
+The Bassett-Lowkes occupied it as their main residence until 1926 when it was sold or let to a succession of private tenants until 1964, when the Northampton School for Girls took over the property but when the school decided to sell it in 1996 it was purchased by the Borough Council, who, in turn, leased it to 78 Derngate Northampton Trust to restore and operate as a museum and exhibition space.
 The upper floor is given over to a free gallery showcasing some of the best in modern crafts.

 78 Derngate is a past winner of the Best Small Visitor Attraction in England, awarded by Enjoy England.